Launch

 No. It is a calm scenic tandem route: weather-dependent, led by a licensed local pilot, and suitable for many first-time passengers when basic mobility and conditions are right.

-Kotor Paragliding Montenegro is a local Kotor pilot team using the Bay route as a calm first contact with paragliding in Montenegro.
-It is for travelers who want the flight to feel tied to the Bay itself:
+Kotor Paragliding Montenegro is a local Kotor pilot team for travelers who want their first contact with paragliding to feel unmistakably tied to this place.
+The Kotor answer is deliberately local:

-The tandem flight starts high above an enclosed, fjord-like Bay rather than from a low open-coast setting.
-That height gives the route a wider opening perspective, while the enclosed shape keeps the view tied to one recognizable place.
+The flight starts high above an enclosed, fjord-like Bay rather than from a low open-coast setting.
+The first view opens wide from the Lovcen slope, but the shape of the Bay keeps the scene tied to one recognizable place: water below, stone walls around it, the Old Town and fortress line still readable as you descend.

 The strongest reason to choose Kotor is not speed, noise or exaggerated adrenaline.
-It is choosing a destination-specific Bay route when the place itself already matters to you, then checking whether the date, weather and participant fit make sense.
+It is choosing the Bay itself when the place already matters to you, then checking whether the date, weather and participant fit make sense.

-For the full scenic logic — enclosed Bay versus open coast, and why the shape matters — see what makes Kotor views different.
+For a deeper look at enclosed Bay views versus open coast, see what makes Kotor views different.

 Kotor is a good base for paragliding when the Bay itself is part of the reason you want to fly.

 Many first-timers fit when basic mobility is fine.
-Child participation is available by request with suitable equipment, guardian consent and pilot confirmation.
-For adults, the usual optimal weight is about 49–99 kg — mention yours when you ask if you are outside that band.
+Children and edge cases are checked by request, with suitable equipment, guardian consent where needed and pilot confirmation before the day is treated as realistic.
 Full eligibility detail is on the tandem page.

 Kotor is less useful as a first answer when you are still comparing every Montenegro paragliding area, mainly want the easiest resort-adjacent logistics, or need a broad scenic comparison.
-In those cases, use the scenic comparison first, or return to the Montenegro authority hub when that live route is cleared; then come back to Kotor if the Bay becomes the clear preference.
+In those cases, use the scenic comparison first; then come back to Kotor if the enclosed Bay becomes the clear preference.

-The route flow on this page gives the short version: meet near the Old Town, drive to the Lovcen launch, check conditions, fly the Bay route when suitable, and land near Small Beach.
+The short version is simple: meet near the Old Town, drive to the Lovcen launch, check conditions, fly over the Bay when the day is suitable, and land near Small Beach.
 The full cycle — preparation, takeoff mechanics, clothing, fee and what to send before asking about a date — is on the practical tandem page.

 Kotor paragliding depends on wind, cloud, precipitation and thermal lift.
 The pilot makes the final suitability decision on the day.
+If conditions change at the Lovcen launch, waiting may be possible; if waiting does not help, the group returns by car instead of forcing the route.
 No page can promise that every preferred date will work; the next step is a practical check for your date, participants and current conditions.

 Basis: local GPS/elevation reference, elevation cross-check and route photo evidence.